 mtDNA haplogroup L0

 Each person's mtDNA is inherited solely from their mother, and therefore mtDNA traces the ancestry on each person's direct maternal line.
-All living people descend on their direct maternal line from a woman estimated to have lived in Africa some 180,000 years ago and who is called mtDNA-Eve.
-The oldest branch point in the mtDNA tree is between Haplogroup L0 and its sister group L1'5.
-Behar et al. estimated that the common ancestor of all L0 people lived in Africa about 140,000 years ago.
+All living people descend on their direct maternal line from a woman who is called mtDNA-Eve.
+Estimates by Behar et al. that the common ancestor of all L0 people lived in Africa about 140,000 years ago are not supported by mutation rates calculated using pedigrees nor do they correspond with written ancient history which indicates a diaspora from the fertile crescent between 4000 and 4500 years ago.

-Several recent studies have evaluated haplogroup L0, most significantly, a 2008 study by Behar et al., "The dawn of human matrilineal diversity", and a 2012 study also by Behar et al., "A Copernican Reassessment of the Human Mitochondrial DNA Tree from its Root".
 Haplogroup L0 is found at very low frequency throughout Africa and the Middle East.
-Some of its oldest branches are found among the Khoi and San peoples of south and east Africa.
+Some of its branches are found among the Khoi and San peoples of south and east Africa.
 Some major branches in the L0 tree are represented by only one mtDNA sample, and additional L0 test results are needed to fully understand the diversity and geographic distributions of subclades of L0.

 Important: If you have completed the mtDNA full genome FMS/Mega test Please consider sharing your FMS coding region results with the project administrators.
 The coding region results are not shown on the project page and will not be made public, and by default they are also hidden from the project administrators.
 The coding region results are essential for identifying your lowest level daughter group, for estimating the age of each daughter group, for identifying new daughter groups and for filling in the fine details on the L0 tree.
 To share your coding region results with the project administrators: